 A project management office (PMO) is a group or department that defines, maintains and ensures project management standards across an organization.
-They can also be referred to as a program or portfolio management office.
 A PMO can either be internal or external.
+They can also be referred to as a program or project portfolio management office, but they’re different types of PMO.
+Let’s quickly explain the differences:

-The PMO doesn’t always focus solely on standards and methodologies.
-They can also be part of strategic project management by facilitating, or even owning, the portfolio management process.
+The PMO doesn’t always focus solely on standards and project management methodologies.
+They can also be part of strategic project management by facilitating, or even owning, the project portfolio management process.
 In this capacity, they can monitor and report on active projects and portfolios to top-tier management and foster strategic decision-making.

-A PMO is meant to operate as a centralized and coordinated management hub for all the projects, with the aim to create efficiencies between projects—as well as merely defining standards in the project management process.
+A project management office is meant to operate as a centralized and coordinated management hub for all the projects, with the aim to create efficiencies between projects—as well as merely defining standards in the project management process.